cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 ---
-title: Integrate CosmJS and Keplr Into the GUI
+title: "Integrate CosmJS and Keplr Into the GUI"
 order: 25
 description: Take a checkers GUI and use the elements
 tag: deep-dive